 Shipping containers are taking almost double the time compared to last year, tariffs have increased considerably and there has been a drastic reduction in ship availabilities on the transpacific route.

-Most noteworthy of the challenges is the (often crazy) increase of prices, especially for lumber, both in North America and Mongolia.
+Most noteworthy of the challenges with delivering yurts is the (often crazy) increase of prices, especially for lumber, both in North America and Mongolia.
 Although frustrating, this teaches us a valuable lesson on the importance of earth’s precious and increasingly scarce resources.

 Restoration of biodiversity should become an absolute priority (and it should have been made a priority a long time ago).